LeetLLM

 2. Injection filter: The phrase "Ignore all previous instructions" triggers the classifier with a confidence of 0.91.

-3. Topic classifier: The request is about order lookups, which is allowed, so this check passes.
+3. Topic classifier: The request mentions a service, which is allowed for documentation questions, so this check passes.

 Because the injection score exceeds the 0.8 threshold, the guard returns blocked=True with reason prompt_injection.
 The request never reaches the LLM.